maxiimize/maxiimize/README.md

 I’m a **full-stack product builder** and system development student, currently working on my own startup project, **ForeC.gg**.

-I enjoy building products that feel real — not just demos — where backend architecture, data, and AI are used to solve concrete problems and create value.
+I enjoy building products that feel real — not just demos — where backend architecture, data, and and AI are used to solve concrete problems and create value.

-My current goal is to become employed as soon as possible in **Riga, Latvia**, ideally in a role where I can work close to the product and its technical core.
+Open to **backend, full-stack, or product-oriented engineering roles**.

+---

+## 💼 Current role
+**Full-Stack Engineering Intern — Podmanager.ai**

+- Building and maintaining product features using **Python** and **React**
+- Working close to real users and production systems
+- Contributing across both backend and frontend in a startup environment

 ---